h1tTAKA/h1tTAKA/README.md

 > Producer turned engineer.
 Shipping AI tools out of Kobe.

-🎧 **Now Playing** — building an AI coding-assistant desktop app + cloud backend at a Japanese AI startup.
+🎧 **Now Playing** — building an AI coding-assistant　at a Japanese AI startup.

 ---